 They were “aliens” (Suetonius even used the word “genus” to describe the followers of Christ).
 Why?
 Because they didn’t fit the standard philosophical, political, or religious paradigms of the day.

-In this highly-charged political landscape, we ought to stop seeking the perverted power of partisan politics and seek to become real followers of Christ.
-We should speak out where/when God calls us to, but never tarnish the image of Christ by acting hateful or uncharitably towards anyone, and especially not fellow believers.
+In this highly-charged political landscape, we ought to stop seeking the perverted power of partisan tribal politics and seek to become real followers of Christ.
+We should speak out where/when God calls us, but never tarnish the image of Christ by acting hateful or uncharitably towards anyone, and especially not fellow believers.

 We must never marry ourselves to any political party.
 God is neither Republican nor Democrat nor any other political persuasion.
 We are sojourners in this world, and our ultimate allegiance should be to God alone.
-And we should stand against every social injustice in this world, regardless of the political implications and without drawing false equivilances, whether it comes from Republicans or Democrats.
+And we should stand against every social injustice in this world, regardless of the political implications and without drawing false equivalencies, whether it comes from Republicans or Democrats.
 This kind of tribal politics is simply not for us.

 This is where I stand: if our penchant for partisan politics trumps our ability to be conduits of Christ’s love, then I say, “Tribal politics be damned!”